BUY BIKES ONLINE – HOW TO DO IT

 Unfortunately, I haven’t found online stores based in Africa, Asia, Australia, New Zealand or South America with high or any TrustPilot or Google Customer Reviews ratings that sell and ship enthusiast-level bikes like those on my list.
 Some US, UK, and European online stores will sell and ship bikes from brands that aren’t restricted to many places in the world but the shipping costs can get quite high when sent long distances.

-Online Support – Competitive Cyclist, Tredz, and Evans Cycles all have chat lines that are staffed with people that are very helpful if you are trying to decide between a couple of bikes or builds of the bike you want.
+Online Support – Competitive Cyclist and Tredz have chat lines that are staffed with people that are very helpful if you are trying to decide between a couple of bikes or builds of the bike you want.
 They’ll get as geekie with you as you can stand.
 I’ve had some long online conversations about the characteristics of different bikes with each of them to test them out.

 You can also call each of those three online stores to speak with their bike gurus.